Veleno Designs Quantum D2 Flashlight Review

 User Interface and Operation

 The user interface (and really how it works) is the real kicker.
 Yes, it’s a twisty.
 But it’s not a typical discreet mode twisty.
 It has a “ramping” progressive output, due to QTC.
-QTC is quantum-tunneling composite.
+QTC is a quantum-tunneling composite.

 Quantum-tunnelling composite (QTC) is a flexible polymer which contains tiny metal particles.
 It is normally an insulator but if it is squeezed it becomes a conductor.
 QTC can be used to make membrane switches like those used on mobile phones, pressure sensors and speed controllers.